reidrac/orajeweather/README.md

  - json (or simplejson)
  - urllib

-$ sudo python setup.py install
+$ sudo python setup.py install --prefix=/usr

+PS: some distributions install on /usr/local by default, and Bonobo won't find the applet files in that path.
+The 'prefix' part it's there to fix that, although won't be needed in all cases.

 WOEID